 Abstract.

-An electromechanical transducer was prepared using non-ionic polymer, ionic liquid and carbide-derived carbon (CDC).
-Recently simple layer-by-layer casting method was discovered for actuator production using „bucky gel" mixture as a precursor of actuator electrode layers.
-In this paper we investigate carbide-derived carbon as new alternative candidate to carbon nanotubes to replace nanotubes in electrode layer of transducer.
+Anovel electromechanical transducer using non-ionic polymer, ionic liquid and carbide-derived carbon (CDC) was prepared. by simple layer-by-layer casting method was discovered recently (kelle poolt).
+A „bucky gel" mixture as a precursor of actuator electrode layers was used.
+In this paper we study CDC as new alternative candidate to carbon nanotubes to replace nanotubes in electrode layer of transducer.
 The results revealed that the optimal component ratio for electrodes is: 35 wt% PVdF(HFP), 35 wt% EMIBF4 and 30 wt% CDC.
 The assembled three layer transducers were characterized by measuring blocking force, maximum strain, speed and their power consumption and capacitance.
-The synthesized actuator showed very good force and capacitive characteristics and it is preferable for slow response applications compared to transducers based on carbon nanotubes.
+The synthesized tranducer showed very good force and capacitive characteristics and it is preferable for slow response applications compared to transducers based on carbon nanotubes.

 Intoduction

-Electro-active polymers are materials which change their propertis due to electrical energy.
+Electro-active polymers are materials which change their properties due to electrical potential.
 For example electromechanically activepolymermaterials that can change electrical energy directly to mechanical energy.
 These kind of materials can be used in robotics, microfluidics or bio-medical.
 Those applications are possible because of a big strength an mass ratio and possibility and also make actuators in different size and shape.
 Mukai et al have reported from a fully plastic actuator based on ionic-liquid-based bucky gel []. c

 Experimental details